KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `MMM-iFrame.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [iFrame by desertblade](https://github.com/desertblade/iFrame)

 0. This module is outdated: Abandoned.
 Repo has been archived at 2019-03-08.
 1. No image found.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `iFrame.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `iFrame.js`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-8. Warning: No LICENSE file.
+9. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-iFrame-GSlides by jharttech](https://github.com/jharttech/MMM-iFrame-GSlides)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. No image found.
 3. Typo: Found `Magic Mirror` in file `MMM-iFrame-GSlides.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-iFrame-Ping by AgP42](https://github.com/AgP42/MMM-iFrame-Ping)

 1. Typo: Found `Magic Mirror` in file `MMM-iFrame-Ping.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+7. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-8. Warning: No LICENSE file.
+9. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-iHaveBeenThere by basti0001](https://github.com/basti0001/MMM-iHaveBeenThere)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-iHaveBeenThere.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: Found `XMLHttpRequest` in file `ammap.js`: Replace it with built-in fetch.
+6. Recommendation: Found `XMLHttpRequest` in file `ammap.js`: Replace it with built-in fetch.
-6. Recommendation: Found `XMLHttpRequest` in file `ammap_amcharts_extension.js`: Replace it with built-in fetch.
+7. Recommendation: Found `XMLHttpRequest` in file `ammap_amcharts_extension.js`: Replace it with built-in fetch.
-7. Recommendation: Found `XMLHttpRequest` in file `dataloader.js`: Replace it with built-in fetch.
+8. Recommendation: Found `XMLHttpRequest` in file `dataloader.js`: Replace it with built-in fetch.
-8. Recommendation: Found `jshint` in file `dataloader.js`: Replace "jshint" by "eslint".
+9. Recommendation: Found `jshint` in file `dataloader.js`: Replace "jshint" by "eslint".
-9. Recommendation: Found `new Date()` in file `dataloader.js`: Consider replacing it by `new Date(Date.now())`.
+10. Recommendation: Found `new Date()` in file `dataloader.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-10. Recommendation: Found `XMLHttpRequest` in file `dataloader.min.js`: Replace it with built-in fetch.
+11. Recommendation: Found `XMLHttpRequest` in file `dataloader.min.js`: Replace it with built-in fetch.
-11. Recommendation: Found `new Date()` in file `index.html`: Consider replacing it by `new Date(Date.now())`.
+12. Recommendation: Found `new Date()` in file `index.html`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-12. Recommendation: Found `new Date()` in file `serial3.html`: Consider replacing it by `new Date(Date.now())`.
+13. Recommendation: Found `new Date()` in file `serial3.html`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-13. Recommendation: Found `new Date()` in file `stock.html`: Consider replacing it by `new Date(Date.now())`.
+14. Recommendation: Found `new Date()` in file `stock.html`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-14. Recommendation: Found `new Date()` in file `export.js`: Consider replacing it by `new Date(Date.now())`.
+15. Recommendation: Found `new Date()` in file `export.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-15. Deprecated: Found `new Buffer(` in file `fabric.js`: This is deprecated.
+16. Deprecated: Found `new Buffer(` in file `fabric.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-16. Recommendation: Found `require('http')` in file `fabric.js`: Replace 'http' by 'node:http'.
+17. Recommendation: Found `require('http')` in file `fabric.js`: Replace 'http' by 'node:http'.
-17. Recommendation: Found `require('https')` in file `fabric.js`: Replace 'https' by 'node:https'.
+18. Recommendation: Found `require('https')` in file `fabric.js`: Replace 'https' by 'node:https'.
-18. Recommendation: Found `XMLHttpRequest` in file `fabric.js`: Replace it with built-in fetch.
+19. Recommendation: Found `XMLHttpRequest` in file `fabric.js`: Replace it with built-in fetch.
-19. Recommendation: Found `jshint` in file `fabric.js`: Replace "jshint" by "eslint".
+20. Recommendation: Found `jshint` in file `fabric.js`: Replace "jshint" by "eslint".
-20. Recommendation: Found `new Date()` in file `fabric.js`: Consider replacing it by `new Date(Date.now())`.
+21. Recommendation: Found `new Date()` in file `fabric.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-21. Deprecated: Found `new Buffer(` in file `fabric.min.js`: This is deprecated.
+22. Deprecated: Found `new Buffer(` in file `fabric.min.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-22. Recommendation: Found `require("http")` in file `fabric.min.js`: Replace "http" by "node:http".
+23. Recommendation: Found `require("http")` in file `fabric.min.js`: Replace "http" by "node:http".
-23. Recommendation: Found `require("https")` in file `fabric.min.js`: Replace "https" by "node:https".
+24. Recommendation: Found `require("https")` in file `fabric.min.js`: Replace "https" by "node:https".
-24. Recommendation: Found `XMLHttpRequest` in file `fabric.min.js`: Replace it with built-in fetch.
+25. Recommendation: Found `XMLHttpRequest` in file `fabric.min.js`: Replace it with built-in fetch.
-25. Deprecated: Found `new Buffer(` in file `jszip.js`: This is deprecated.
+26. Deprecated: Found `new Buffer(` in file `jszip.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-26. Recommendation: Found `jshint` in file `jszip.js`: Replace "jshint" by "eslint".
+27. Recommendation: Found `jshint` in file `jszip.js`: Replace "jshint" by "eslint".
-27. Recommendation: Found `new Date()` in file `jszip.js`: Consider replacing it by `new Date(Date.now())`.
+28. Recommendation: Found `new Date()` in file `jszip.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-28. Deprecated: Found `new Buffer(` in file `pdfmake.js`: This is deprecated.
+29. Deprecated: Found `new Buffer(` in file `pdfmake.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-29. Recommendation: Found `jshint` in file `pdfmake.js`: Replace "jshint" by "eslint".
+30. Recommendation: Found `jshint` in file `pdfmake.js`: Replace "jshint" by "eslint".
-30. Recommendation: Found `new Date()` in file `pdfmake.js`: Consider replacing it by `new Date(Date.now())`.
+31. Recommendation: Found `new Date()` in file `pdfmake.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-31. Deprecated: Found `new Buffer(` in file `pdfmake.min.js.map`: This is deprecated.
+32. Deprecated: Found `new Buffer(` in file `pdfmake.min.js.map`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-32. Recommendation: Found `jshint` in file `pdfmake.min.js.map`: Replace "jshint" by "eslint".
+33. Recommendation: Found `jshint` in file `pdfmake.min.js.map`: Replace "jshint" by "eslint".
-33. Recommendation: Found `new Date()` in file `pdfmake.min.js.map`: Consider replacing it by `new Date(Date.now())`.
+34. Recommendation: Found `new Date()` in file `pdfmake.min.js.map`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-34. Deprecated: Found `new Buffer(` in file `xlsx.js`: This is deprecated.
+35. Deprecated: Found `new Buffer(` in file `xlsx.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-35. Recommendation: Found `jshint` in file `xlsx.js`: Replace "jshint" by "eslint".
+36. Recommendation: Found `jshint` in file `xlsx.js`: Replace "jshint" by "eslint".
-36. Deprecated: Found `new Buffer(` in file `xlsx.min.js`: This is deprecated.
+37. Deprecated: Found `new Buffer(` in file `xlsx.min.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-37. Recommendation: Found `new Date()` in file `serial3.html`: Consider replacing it by `new Date(Date.now())`.
+38. Recommendation: Found `new Date()` in file `serial3.html`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-38. Recommendation: Found `new Date()` in file `stock.html`: Consider replacing it by `new Date(Date.now())`.
+39. Recommendation: Found `new Date()` in file `stock.html`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-39. Recommendation: No ESLint configuration was found.
+40. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Ilevia-Lille by Jilano5](https://github.com/Jilano5/MMM-Ilevia-Lille)